KNLC: Subchannels

-The station's digital channel is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-KNLC shut down its analog signal, over UHF channel 24, on January 19, 2009, just over five months before the federally mandated June 12 transition to digital broadcasts for full-power television stations in the U.S. The station terminated its analog signal earlier than intended to accommodate the transition of CBS affiliate KMOV (channel 4)'s digital signal from its original assignment on UHF channel 56—an allocation that was among the higher tier of channels on that broadcast band (52-69) designated for decommission from broadcasting use—to a permanent allocation on UHF channel 24.
-The station's digital signal continued to broadcasts from its pre-transition UHF channel 14.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 24.
+KNLC shut down its analog signal, over UHF channel 24, on January 19, 2009, just over five months before the federally mandated June 12 transition to digital broadcasts for full-power television stations in the U.S. The station terminated its analog signal earlier than intended to accommodate the transition of CBS affiliate KMOV (channel 4)'s digital signal from its original assignment on UHF channel 56—an allocation that was among the higher tier of channels on that broadcast band (52–69) designated for decommission from broadcasting use—to a permanent allocation on UHF channel 24.
+The station's digital signal continued to broadcasts from its pre-transition UHF channel 14, using virtual channel 24.

-In concurrence with the conversion arrangements, KNLC parent New Life Evangelistic Center partnered with KMOV to raise funds to purchase digital converter boxes for viewers living in low-income households around their shared viewing area.
+In concurrence with the conversion arrangements, KNLC's then-owner New Life Evangelistic Center partnered with KMOV to raise funds to purchase digital converter boxes for viewers living in low-income households around their shared viewing area.